adrianvrj/cavos-service-sdk/README.md

 # Cavos Service SDK

-A TypeScript SDK for interacting with the Cavos wallet provider service and Auth0 organization-based authentication.
+A TypeScript/JavaScript SDK for interacting with the external endpoints of the Cavos Wallet Provider service, including user registration, authentication (Auth0), wallet management, and transaction execution.

+## Features
+- Register users in organizations with blockchain accounts on Starknet
+- Login users with organization-specific connection
+- Deploy and manage wallets
+- Execute transactions
+- Query wallet and transaction data

 ## Installation